uvaai/ml2/_schedules/1 Fall 2023/index.md

 you are present and which days of practical assistance combine best with your own schedule.

-### Absences and calling in sick

-If you are sick or are otherwise unable to come to campus, you should inform your group TA you will be absent by sending them a message on Slack.
-When you are feeling better, inform your TA again, so your period of absence can be registered.

-Depending on how long you were sick, and if you are behind with the module, you can then also contact the course staff to discuss an alternate planning for the module.
-Note that this option requires you to have also already messaged your TA at the start of your absense.
-Any exceptions or extensions required for this will need to be discussed with course staff (so not your TA).
-See the extension policy below for more details.

-If you are experiencing coronavirus-related symptoms, but are feeling fit enough otherwise, you should do a self-test.
-If the self-test is negative, you can and should still come to campus.
-If the self-test is positive, you should report in sick, like described above, but work from home instead.
-When contacting your group TA, do also mention that you are absent because of a positive self-test, so we know you are working from home.

-### Extension policy and late days

-There are two types of extension; staff extensions and late days.

-Staff extensions usually require meeting with staff and will generally also include making an alternative planning for the module.
-If any circumstances arise that would make it hard for you to make the deadline, send us an email at <minorai@mprog.nl> so we can discuss your situation.
-Please do this as soon as the problem arises, rather than on the day of deadline, so we can schedule a meeting and still have room in the module for an alternative planning.
-Note that a meeting does not always guarantee an extension, as this might still depend on the details of your circumstances.

-In addition, for this course and Data Processing and Representations, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
-You can request a late day using the submit forms linked in the sidebar of this course.
-You must always submit your request *before* the deadline expires.
-Any submissions received after the deadline without a requested late day will not be graded, meaning your grade will default to a 1.

-You can use only 1 late day per module to get a 24 hour extension on the deadline.
-This extension is for the whole module, so applies to both courses.
-If the deadline is on a Friday, using  a single late day will instead grant a 48 hour extension over the weekend, meaning your deadline will move to Sunday.
-If you have used both late days, or require more than 24 hours of extension, you may still try and request a staff extension.

-Any staff extension request needs to be agreed upon before the deadline expires, which means your request must be sent at least 2 hours before the actual deadline.
-If you do not receive a reply in time, you should *always* still submit your current version of the assignment before the deadline, so this part can still be graded.
-Staff extension requests should be emailed to <minorai@mprog.nl>

 ## Asking questions

 If you have any questions about the material, there are several ways to ask them